Mitorisia/Komugari/README.md

 There are some API keys in here!!
 Please have some sense of morality!!

 [Join](https://discord.gg/dHqWWSS) the support server where you'll be prisoned!!
-There are some API keys in here!!
-Please have some sense of morality!!